Shi Yongxin: Criminal allegations

 In 2011, a rumor alleging that Shi had been arrested for soliciting prostitution circulated widely online.
 On 8 May of that year, the Shaolin Temple filed a report with local authorities, requesting an investigation into the allegedly defamatory claims.

 On 26 July 2015, an anonymous post titled "Shaolin Abbot Shi Yongxin, This Big Tiger—Who Will Supervise?" surfaced online.
 The author, with the pseudonym "Shi Zhengyi," accused the abbot of holding dual household registrations (hukou) and government identifications, and having been excommunicated twice for theft by previous abbots Xingzheng in 1987 and Dechan in 1988—actions approved by the Buddhist Association of China in 1988—thereby rendering his succession to the abbacy illegitimate.
 The post also alleged that Shi raped a Buddhist nun, maintained multiple mistresses, and had fathered two daughters: Liu Mengya, with Guan Lili in the early 1990s, and Han Jia'en (b.
 2009), with a nun named Shi Yanjie (born Han Mingjun).
 The Shaolin Temple denied the allegations the following day.
 On 30 July, a joint statement of 29 Shaolin monks alleged that the anonymous poster "Shi Zhengyi" was Shi Yanlu, the former head of the temple's martial monks.
 While Shi Yanlu denied being the author of the online post, he publicly supported its contents.
 Shi Yongxin was scheduled to lead a delegation to Thailand on 2 August, but his trip was canceled due to an ongoing investigation launched by the Dengfeng Religious Affairs Bureau.
 On 8 August, Shi Yanlu and five associates formally submitted a written report to the National Religious Affairs Administration, largely reiterating the online allegations.
 The case was subsequently referred to the Henan Religious Affairs Bureau, which concluded in November 2015 that the accusations were unfounded.

 On 27 July 2025, the Shaolin Temple announced that Shi Yongxin was under investigation for alleged criminal misconduct, including the embezzlement and misappropriation of temple funds and assets.
 He was also accused of serious violations of Buddhist monastic discipline, including maintaining improper relationships with multiple women and fathering illegitimate children.
 The following day, the Buddhist Association of China announced the revocation of his monastic credentials upon recommendation of the Henan Provincial Buddhist Association.
 On 29 July, Shi Yinle was transferred from his post as abbot of the White Horse Temple to replace Shi Yongxin at the Shaolin Temple.

 On 16 November 2025, the Xinxiang people's procuratorate had approved an arrest warrant for Shi.

+On 29 May 2026, the Xinxiang People's Court sentenced Shi to 24 years and fined 3.5 million yuan for multiple crimes, including embezzlement and bribery.